BackupTheBerlios/sleep-svn/sleep/readme.txt

 then by all means use these other projects.
 Sleep on the other hand makes it easy for you to integrate your application into a hacker friendly language that does not overwhelm novice programmers.

-Sleep is now under 2.0 development due to the inclusion of the Haphazard Object Extensions for Sleep aka HOES.
-HOES adds functionality to allow Sleep scripts to access, query, and create Java objects.

 Sleep Project Homepage: http://sleep.hick.org/